 Blackfoot Language Research

 The lullaby project was conducted in summer 2007 with the support of the Phillips Fund for Native American Research at the American Philosophical Society.
 Five of the collected lullabies are posted.
 The posting of other songs recorded at the time of the project is currently in-progress.
-Many thanks to Ms. Shirlee Crow Shoe (photo right) for serving as my research associate and conducting interviews with elders in Blackfoot.
+Many thanks to Ms. Shirlee Crow Shoe (photo above) for serving as my research associate and conducting interviews with elders in Blackfoot.

 - Miyashita, M. 2011.
 Five Blackfoot Lullabies.
 Proceedings of The American Philosophical Society.
 Vol. 155, No. 3.
 276-293.